Healthy Homes Assessment Strathmore Park

 What We Do

-As building inspectors, we take on all elements of specialist house examinations.
-We’re there to make sure that you make the correct decision when buying your next home.
+As building inspectors, we take on all components involved in specialist house inspects.
+We are there to make sure you make the best decision when buying your next home.

-We specialise in a variety of solutions to ensure you are completely informed of the condition of any property you could be considering buying or selling as well as additional solutions.
+We specialise in a variety of services to ensure you are fully updated on the condition of any property you might be looking to purchase or sell in addition to other solutions.

-We not only work with you , but we also collaborate with a number of major clients, including the local authorities, banks, and insurance companies.
-They clearly enjoy our peace of mind provided, by the data contained that we provide in our reports of building inspections.
+We not only work with you , but we also work with major clients, including the local authorities, banks and insurance companies.
+Evidently they are pleased with their reassurance provided, thanks to the information in our building inspection reports.

-We have a systematic approach to your property inspection and the most up-to-date software technology with digital photos embedded into the document, you can actually see any issues that may be identified.
-Through our comprehensive report, it’s no wonder that we receive so many clients who recommend our service to family and friends.
+With our systemised method of conducting your house inspection and the most up-to-date software technology that incorporates digital images into the report, you are able to actually see any issues identified.
+Through our detailed reporting it is easy to understand why we have so many clients who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports